jsw883/snap/contrib/yins-enas/examples/wcentrality/README.md

 -------------------------------------------

-Computes weighted node centrality distributions using the new implementation of weighted graphs: weighted first degree, ~~weighted 1:k degree~~, weighted degree centrality, eigenvector centrality, and PageRank centrality.
+Computes weighted node centrality distributions using the new implementation of weighted graphs: weighted first degree, weighted 1:k degree, weighted degree centrality, eigenvector centrality, and PageRank centrality.
 All centrality measures other than PageRank centrality are computed on both the directed and undirected graphs (in / out / undirected), and PageRank centrality is computed